Iraqi invasion of Kuwait: Invasion

-Kuwaiti resistance movement
+Kuwaiti resistance

 Kuwaitis founded a local armed resistance movement following the Iraqi occupation of Kuwait.
 Most of the Kuwaitis who were arrested, tortured, and executed during the occupation were civilians.
 The Kuwaiti resistance's casualty rate far exceeded that of the coalition military forces and Western hostages.
-The resistance predominantly consisted of ordinary citizens who lacked any form of training and supervision.

 At first, Iraqi forces did not use violent tactics.
 Iraqi soldiers instructed Kuwaitis to replace their Kuwaiti license plates with Iraqi ones, and also set up an extensive system of security checkpoints to patrol the Kuwaiti population.
 Within a few weeks of the invasion, however, Kuwaitis began participating in mass actions of nonviolent resistance.
 People stayed home from work and school en masse.
 Kuwaitis also began printing informational pamphlets about the invasion from their home computers and printers and distributed the pamphlets to neighbors and friends.
 After that wave of nonviolent resistance, the Iraqi military turned to repression in order to maintain control over Kuwait.

-About 400,000 Kuwaiti citizens left the country after the invasion, and a network of safe houses was established for those who remained and joined the resistance.
 Pamphlets with anti-war slogans were printed and the resistance provided hiding places and false identification cards for Kuwaitis who were sought by the Iraqi secret police.
 Resistance cells held secret meetings at mosques.
-Kuwaiti women like Asrar al-Qabandi, a prominent female resistance leader, was a martyr of the Iraqi invasion.
+Kuwaiti women like Asrar al-Qabandi, a prominent female resistance leader, was seen as a martyr of the Iraqi invasion.
 During the occupation she helped people flee to safety, smuggled weapons and money into Kuwait as well as disks from the Ministry of Civil Information to safety, cared for many wounded by the war, and destroyed monitoring devices used by the Iraqi troops.
 She was captured and subsequently killed by Iraqi troops in January 1991.
 Other women staged street protests and carried signs with slogans like "Free Kuwait: Stop the Atrocities Now."
 Iraqi police searched the homes of those suspected of hiding foreigners or covertly smuggling money to the resistance movement.
 Money that was smuggled to the resistance was often used to bribe Iraqi soldiers to look the other way.
 Resistance tactics included car bombs and sniper attacks that caused a considerable number of Iraqi casualties.